 - Clean water in a small vessel

-- Kumkum (red vermilion), turmeric powder, sandalwood paste
+- Kumkum, turmeric powder, sandalwood paste

 - Betel leaves and nuts

-- Camphor for Aarti
+- Camphor for aarti

-- Bell for ringing during the ritual
+- Bell for ringing during ritual

 - Cloth to cover the altar